Military and Veteran Resources

 - Academic difficulties.

 - Feelings of helplessness or hopelessness.

 Students who are interested in scheduling an appointment can call Counseling and Psychological Services at 850.474.2420 and select option 1, or visit the Center, located in Building 960, Suite 200A, during our hours of operation.

 Transitioning from the military to life as a civilian and a student can present a range of challenges.
 The following are various resources that can be utilized by military and veteran students to aide in a successful transition.

-Career Development & Community Engagement - 474-2254 - Career services is dedicated to helping students and alumni find majors and careers that fit with their values, interests, personality, and skills.
-Career Services offer experiential learning opportunities through workshops, volunteer/internship opportunities, job search preparation, and self-assessment.
+Career Development is dedicated to helping students and alumni find majors and careers that fit with their values, interests, personality, and skills.
+Career Development offers experiential learning opportunities through workshops, volunteer/internship opportunities, job search preparation and self-assessment.

-Tutoring & Learning Resources - 474-3176 - Tutoring & Learning Resources (formerly Academic Center for Excellence - ACE) provides free face-to-face and online tutorial assistance and academic support services to students enrolled at UWF.
-They provide individual and group tutoring, paper editing, and standardized test preparation.
+The Center for Academic Success provides free face-to-face and online tutorial assistance and academic support services to students enrolled at UWF.
+They provide individual and group tutoring, paper editing and standardized test preparation.

 4504 Twin Oaks Dr., Pensacola, FL 32506